KarthikM008/samsung-riscv/Task-6/Readme.md

-# WORKING Principle of the Object Detection System Using Ultrasonic Sensor with I2C LCD Display
+# Working Principle of the Object Detection System Using Ultrasonic Sensor with I2C LCD Display

 This project utilizes an ultrasonic sensor to detect objects and measures the distance to them.
 The measured distance is then displayed on an I2C LCD screen.